o3de/o3de.org/content/docs/tools-ui/component-library/uidev-breadcrumbs-component.md

 ![\[component breadcrumbs navigation and browse\]](/images/tools-ui/component-breadcrumbs-navigation-and-browse.png)

-In some scenarios, it's useful for users to be able to navigate back and forth in their navigation history\.
-In addition, you might want to offer a browse button to select a new path\.
+In some scenarios, it's useful for users to be able to navigate back and forth in their navigation history.
+In addition, you might want to offer a browse button to select a new path.

-In the following example, `createBackForwardToolBar` provides the forward and backward navigation arrows, and a `NavigationButton::Browse` from AzQtComponents provides a file browser button\.
+In the following example, `createBackForwardToolBar` provides the forward and backward navigation arrows, and a `NavigationButton::Browse` from AzQtComponents provides a file browser button.

  **Example**